VenitBha/hello-world/README.md

 # hello-world
 Test Repository
-THis is an update for my first GitHub branch.
+This is an update for my Second GitHub branch.